Admin Sign In

 Once you've started finding books and articles on your topic, be sure to save the information.
 This will save you time as you organize your notes and start preparing your bibliography.

-In the APU Library Catalog, Book cartyou can download information about the books you find by adding them to your book cart.
-Then, click the "View Saved" button and follow the directions to print, save, or email your records.
+In the APU Library Catalog, you can download information about the books you find by adding them to your book bag:

-In an online database, look for ways to mark your articles or save them in a folder.
+In online databases, look for buttons or checkbozes to mark your articles or save them in a folder.
 Then look for print/email/save options; usually you can also choose to have a pre-formatted citation (in APA, MLA, or Chicago style) included in the email or saved file.

 Step 8: Write Your Paper